‘Wicked Problem Solving’ (4.14.25)Back

 Examples of Group Topics:

-Share and Exchange: There were 9 groups in the class with sizes varying from 2 students up to 6.
+Share and Exchange: There were 9 groups in the class with sizes varying from 2 to 6.
 Each participant in each group was given a document to write down their brainstorming.
 This document was collected.
 The groups were also encouraged to discuss their interventions with other groups and gain new perspectives.

 Examples of documents from S&E: